-To select the variability index that is the most efficient in identifying variable stars, we compute the indices defined in Sec.
-2 for all lightcurves in the test datasets (Sec.
-3).
+To select the variability index that is the most efficient in identifying variable stars, we compute the indices defined in Section 2 for all lightcurves in the test data sets (Section 3).
 The variable objects have to be distinguished from two broad types of interlopers: non-variable objects and objects with corrupted photometry.
-To quantify the performance of each index following Kim et al. (2011b), Graham et al. (2014), Kim & Bailer-Jones (2016), we compute the completeness C and purity P:
+To quantify the performance of each index following Kim et al. (2011b) and Graham et al. (2014), we compute the completeness C and purity P: